kestra-io/examples/README.md

 3. Provide examples of how to **integrate** Kestra with Infrastructure as Code tools (Terraform, GitHub Actions), Modern Data Stack products, and public cloud provider services
 4. Share **best practices** for managing data workflows across environments so that moving from development to production is as easy as possible without sacrificing security or reliability

+## Video tutorials

-## Getting started video explaining key concepts
+- Getting started video explaining key concepts: https://youtu.be/yuV_rgnpXU8

-Link to the video: https://youtu.be/yuV_rgnpXU8
+- Managing development and production environments in Kestra: https://youtu.be/tiHa3zucS_Q

 ---